 \textbf{Problem formulation: }The energy-efficient power control is one of the most important issues for the sustainable growth of future wireless communication networks.
 How to ensure smooth communications of devices while efficient power control on the channels is critical.
 This topic is of paramount importance for practical communication scenarios such as MIMO systems, OFDM networks and D2D communications \cite{99}.

-\textbf{Drawbacks of conventional methods: }Most traditional approaches follow a predefined channel of wireless communication to formulate the power control/allocation problem \cite{100}, \cite{101}.
-However, these schemes only work well in the static wireless networks with predictable channel conditions (i.e. user demands, transmit data sizes), while it is hard to apply in the networks without a specific channel model.
+\textbf{Drawbacks of conventional methods: }Most traditional approaches follow a predefined channel of wireless communication to formulate the power control/allocation problem \cite{100}.
+However, these schemes only work well in the static wireless networks with predictable channel conditions (e.g., user demands, transmit data sizes), while it is hard to be applied in the networks without a specific channel model.

-\textbf{Unique advantages of using wireless AI techniques: }Recently, AI has been investigated to solve power control issues in complex and dynamic wireless communications with low computation complexity and better throughput for power transmisison and power allocation.
+\textbf{Unique advantages of using wireless AI techniques: }Recently, AI has been investigated to solve power control issues in complex and dynamic wireless communications with low computational complexity and better throughput for power transmisison and power allocation.